-Prisoners enjoy the same health care rights as all other people.
+Persons deprived of liberty ("prisoners") should receive the same standard of health care as people outside prisons.
+They have the same rights as all other people.
 This includes the right to humane treatment and appropriate medical care.
-The standards for the treatment of prisoners have been set down in a number of Declarations and Guidelines adopted by various bodies of the United Nations.
+The standards for the treatment of prisoners have been set down in a number of United Nations Declarations and Guidelines, in particular the Standard Minimum Rules for the Treatment of Prisoners - known as the Nelson Mandela Rules in its 2015 revised version, they are supplemented by the UN Bangkok Rules on women.